ApaxPhoenix/WebPy/README.md

 2. Create a new Python file for your web application, e.g., `app.py`.

-3. Write your web application code using MicroWeb's simple routing system.
+3. Write your web application code using WebPy's simple routing system.

 ```python
 from webpy import WebPy